MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

    - Data was successfully ingested (see #1 in the preceding image).
    - No data was ingested yet (see #2 in the preceding image).
-   - Data is still loading into Customer Insights (represented by a *warning sign* icon see #3in the preceding image).
+   - Data is still loading into Customer Insights (represented by a warning sign icon; see #3 in the preceding image).

    At this point, you should refresh the data source that you just saved.
 Select the button shown in the following image, and then select **Refresh**.